-Remember that Raspbian is a fork of Debian.
-If you are stuck, need help with a particular command or just want to expand your knowledge regarding a particular step, a great place to start is the Debian Administrator’s Handbook by Raphaël Hertzog and Roland Mas.
+Remember that RaspberryOS is a fork of GNU/Linux Debian.
+If you are stuck, need help with a particular command or just want to expand your knowledge, a great place to start is The Debian Administrator’s Handbook by Raphaël Hertzog and Roland Mas.

 The link will take you to handbook’s website where you can read it online.
 There are translations to various languages – some more complete than others.
-You can also download it as a pdf file or buy a physical copy.
-It is a great read and will help you a lot.
-I cannot recommend it enough!
-Even though it has 500 pages, it can at least serve as a supplicant of what is being told here.
+You can also download it for free as a pdf file or buy a physical copy if you wish to support authors.
+It is a great read and will greatly expand your knowledge.
+I cannot recommend it enough.

-If I am talking about packages you can jump to the respective book chapter and learn more.
+If I am talking about, for example, packages you can jump to the respective book chapter and learn more.
 Tutorials have practical knowledge, the book has theory.
-It does not have all the answers though, you will still have to extensively search online regarding specific packages, but it will greatly expand on tutorials from this site.
+It does not have all the answers, you will still have to extensively search online for specific topics, but it will greatly expand on tutorials from this site.